MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/m365-plugins-overview.md

 ## OpenID Connect

-The Open ID Connect plugin allows you to authenticate any website or tool that supports the required specification and provides single sign-on support (SSO) with Microsoft Office 365.
-The OpenID Connect plugin provides institutions with the following sign-in workflow options to meet their specific requirements:
+The Open ID Connect plugin allows users to authenticate any website or tool that supports the required specification and provides single sign-on support (SSO) with Microsoft Office 365.
+The OpenID Connect plugin provides institutions with the following sign in options to meet their specific requirements:

-* Users can enter their Office 365 credentials, such as email and password to sign in directly or sign-in using Moodle’s username and password fields, without signing into Office 365.
+* Users can enter their Office 365 credentials, such as email and password to sign in directly or sign in using Moodle’s username and password fields, without signing into Office 365.
 * Users can select the link to sign in through Office 365 or the OpenID Connect provider on Moodle page.

 :::image type="content" source="../../assets/images/MoodleInstructions/openid-connect.png" alt-text="Login to open-id connect" border="true":::

 ## Microsoft 365 integration

-Microsoft 365 integration consists of several apps with multiple functionalities allowing you to stay connected and perform different actions as required.
+Microsoft 365 integration consists of several apps with multiple functionalities, which allows users to stay connected and perform different actions as required.
 The plugin allows administrators to validate the following:

 * Validate appropriate integration functions.
 * Synchronize users between Office 365 and Moodle.